Tmw/queryfilter-example/README.md

 This is a minimal API implementation with a single endpoint, backed by a SQLite database.

-In this example we're pretending we're a Tshirt shop and we're offering various tshirts.
-Through the afore mentioned endpoint we're giving the user of our API the ability to filter on price, color and size.
+In this example we are pretending we run an online T-shirt shop and we are offering various tshirts.
+Through the afore mentioned endpoint, we are giving the user of our API the ability to filter on minimum and maximum price, color and size.

 ## Getting started